telkamp7/aedseo/cran-comments.md

 This patch aims as:

-* Enhance clarity and user guidance in the introductory vignette.

-* Updated LICENSE.md to have Statens Serum Institut as a copyright holder.

-* Fixed installation guide for the development version in the README.Rmd and README.md

-* Added Lasse Engbo Christiansen as an author of the R package.

-* Added a new function `epi_calendar()`.

-* Introduced additional visualizations in the `autoplot()` and `plot()` methods.
+* Transfer maintainership of the R package to Lasse Engbo Christiansen (LSEC@ssi.dk), and change the e-mail address for the previous maintainer to kasper.telkamp@gmail.com, as his affiliation with Statens Serum Institut (SSI) stops - and the e-mail therefore will be a dead link.

 ## Abbreviations